Analysis: Digital passes fail to banish airline fears over airport chaos

 More than 220 million people have been fully vaccinated against the disease, according to Our World in Data.
-Almost a billion have had at least one dose. (https://bit.ly/32HJtHQ)
+Almost a billion have had at least one dose. (bit.ly/32HJtHQ)

 But many were given shots before the development of new user-friendly, digital health passes, raising uncertainty over the status of millions of certificates issued beforehand, and industry fears of a paper trail that could gum up airports.